 All curriculum materials are downloadable below and do not come in the pack.
 The pack available for loans contains all the supplies necessary including a small pool.

-The ROVe Pack was developed by Lynn Kurth, a middle-school science teacher at Prairie River Middle School (Merrill, Wis.), and the UW Sea Grant Institute with support from the Wisconsin Environmental Education Board.
+The ROVe Pack was developed by Lynn Kurth, a middle-school science teacher at Prairie River Middle School (Merrill, Wis.), with assistance on lesson plans from Cindy Byers, science teacher at Rosholt Middle School (Rosholt, Wis.), and the UW Sea Grant Institute with support from the Wisconsin Environmental Education Board.